-This is the ultimate Pumpkin Pie recipe, complete with step-by-step instructions for making your very own homemade pie crust.
+This is the Best Pumpkin Pie Recipe from scratch, complete with step-by-step instructions for making your very own homemade pie crust.
 It’s smooth and creamy with the perfect blend of pumpkin pie spice all wrapped up in a buttery, flakey crust.

-No fall season would be complete in our house without this homemade Pumpkin Pie.
+No fall season would be complete in our house without this homemade Pumpkin Pie from scratch.
 The filling is super creamy, rich and pumpkiny and the crust is tender, flakey and so easy to make.
 You could buy a premade crust in a pinch, but trust us when we say that you can totally do it.

 Whether you want to use fresh pumpkin puree or canned is completely up to you.
 We like it both ways, although canned is far quicker and has that “pumpkin pie flavor” that you may be used to.
 When in doubt, why not try it both ways!?

 - Flour - you can use all-purpose flour for this recipe.

 - Salt - any kind of sea salt or finely ground salt will work. ½ teaspoon is about right.

 - Crisco - Crisco works great because it doesn’t melt as easily as butter.
 But, you can absolutely substitute cold butter if you’d prefer.

 - Water - use super cold water to keep the dough as cool as possible.
 You can even add ice cubes to the water (just don’t add the ice cubes into the dough).

 - You may want to consider blind baking the crust.
 It will keep your crust from being soggy if it's stored for a couple of days before serving.
 If you plan to serve it within 24 hours, there's no need to blind-bake the crust.
 Just be sure to use pie weights or dried beans.
 You can get all the tips and tricks for the best homemade pie crust here.